The following papers are for people who are interested in ideas.

 In 1986, at the age of 53, I turned away from this work in large organisations and founded with two partners a centre in Bath, England devoted to various forms of personal development.
 There I practiced as a psychotherapist for many years.
 I also entered a long period of weekly discussions with Nicholas Spicer, a friend and Jungian analyst.
 It was out of this last that the material in the papers listed above was largely conceived and developed.
 (As will be noted, Nicholas Spicer was author of one and joint-author of a second.)

 As to these papers themselves, the second one listed above, A Philosophy for Living, is the central and longest one.
-The five which follow – Outerness and Innerness: The Two Sides of Life, A World of Beings, Science and Religion: Chalk and Cheese, and The Hubris of Physics – simply expand and develop basic features of it.
+The six which follow – Play – an Essay, Outerness and Innerness: The Two Sides of Life, A World of Beings, Science and Religion: Chalk and Cheese, and The Hubris of Physics – simply expand and develop basic features of it.
 The one which precedes it – The Stages of Life – reflects a major thread that runs through the philosophical system offered; namely, a continual emphasis on the development of the human individual throughout life, from birth to death.

-The last two papers are oddments.
-The first of the two, The Natural Hierarchy of Communities offers for discussion a view of the nature of communities which seems both important and (as far as I am aware) novel.
-The second, How Many Marks out of Ten?, based on my past experience as a part-time university teacher, is slighter; poking a little fun at some of our contemporary beliefs in the possibility of ‘objective’, ‘scientific’, grading and marking systems, and offering more useful alternatives.
+The last paper, How Many Marks out of Ten? is an oddment based on my past experience as a part-time university teacher that pokes a little fun at some of our contemporary beliefs in the possibility of ‘objective’, ’scientific’, grading and marking systems, and offers more useful alternatives

 All readers are welcome to use this material for what ever purposes they may have.
 When doing so, please attribute authorship.